Intermittent "Error in AFC:!java.lang.OutOfMemoryError!" when running consolidation jobs that include AFCs

 NOTE: The error does appear all the time (intermittent issue).

-The JAVA JRE environment (which hosts the AFC calculation engine) has run out of memory.
+This IBM Technote shall specifically *only* relate to the scenario where the JAVA JRE environment (which hosts the AFC calculation engine) has run out of memory.

 - Initial RAM = 256 Mb

 - Maximum RAM = 512 Mb

 - In other words, the JRE will attempt to allocate as much RAM as it needs (using its own algorithm) up to the 32-bit maximum limit (2Gb).